-Our paper is closely related to a recent interesting contribution by Lemoine (2021) who also studies the effect of damage ratio uncertainty and uncertainty about the economic growth rate in an endowment economy and offers analytical insights into the deterministic, precautionary, damage scaling and growth insurance determinants of the optimal social cost of carbon (cf. van den Bremer and van der Ploeg (2021)) and crucially gives simulations that show these components of the optimal carbon price.
-Our model differs in that we distinguish relative risk aversion from the inverse of the elasticity of intertemporal substitution and that that we have more general forms of uncertainty, i.e., we allow for skewness and declining volatility of the shocks to the damage ratio (cf. Daniel et al. (2019)), the risk of rare macroeconomic disasters, and both economic and climatic tipping risk whose frequency increases with temperature.
+Our paper is closely related to recent contributions by Lemoine (2021) and van den Bremer and van der Ploeg (2021) who also study the effect of damage ratio uncertainty and uncertainty about the economic growth rate in an endowment economy and offer analytical insights into the deterministic, precautionary, damage scaling and growth insurance determinants of the optimal SCC.
+Our paper differs in that we distinguish relative risk aversion from the inverse of the elasticity of intertemporal substitution and thereby allow for preferences for early resolution of uncertainty.
+Also we have more general forms of uncertainty and allow for skewness and declining volatility of the shocks to the damage ratio (cf. Daniel et al. (2019)), the risk of rare macroeconomic disasters, and both economic and climatic tipping risk whose frequency increases with temperature.
 We also allow for learning-by-doing effects in mitigation and thus for the consequent need for renewable energy subsidies.
 Furthermore, another contribution of our study is that we analyse the effects of temperature caps under uncertainty (both with and without damages to the economy) on the time path of the optimal carbon price under uncertainty.
-Temperature caps are also analysed in Gollier (2020) but his two period framework precludes the analysis of intertemporal changes in the risk premium.
+Temperature caps are also analysed in Gollier (2020) but his two period framework precludes the analysis of intertemporal changes in the risk premium which we show to be of importance.

 Our paper is also related to an extensive literature on optimal discounting under uncertainty (Gollier, 2002a, 2002b, 2008, 2011, 2012; Olijslagers & van Wijnbergen, 2019; Weitzman, 1998, 2007, 2009, 2011) and optimal climate policy under uncertainty (Crost & Traeger, 2013, 2014; Jensen & Traeger, 2014; Traeger, 2021; van den Bremer & van der Ploeg, 2021).
 It also relates to a growing literature on optimal climate policy in the presence of climatic and economic tipping points (Cai, Lenton, & Lontzek, 2016; Cai & Lontzek, 2019; Lemoine & Traeger, 2014, 2016; van der Ploeg & de Zeeuw, 2018).

-Our contribution is to present a simple asset pricing model to answer many of the questions regarding uncertainty and tipping points in this literature.
-Our focus is, however, different in that we aim to understand the qualitative nature of the time path of the path of optimal carbon prices and abatement.
-A novel contribution of our approach is to also allow for temperature caps.
-Gollier (2020) has also analysed these in a 2-period model, but such a model precludes the analysis of time varying risk premia.
-Therefore we study temperature caps in a continuous-time, infinite-horizon integrated assessment model of the economy and the climate, which does allow for time variation in risk premia.
-In the absence of damages from global warming to the economy, we show that the expected growth in the marginal abatement cost and the price of carbon equals the risk-free rate plus the insurance premium.
+Like much of this literature, we present a simple general equilibrium asset pricing model to answer many of the questions regarding uncertainty and tipping points in this literature.
+Our focus is different however, in that we explicitly aim to understand the qualitative nature of the time path of the path of optimal carbon prices and abatement.
+We also study temperature caps with time-varying risk premia in a continuous-time, infinite-horizon integrated assessment model of the economy and the climate.
+In the absence of damages from global warming to the economy, we show that the expected growth in the marginal abatement cost and the price of carbon equals the risk-free rate plus an insurance premium.
 Compared to Gollier (2020), we additionally consider the implementation of a temperature cap while at the same time internalizing the damages to aggregate production caused by climate change.
-This gives an expected growth of the carbon price that is in the between the growth rate of the economy and the risk-adjusted interest rate.
+This gives an expected growth of the carbon price that is in between the growth rate of the economy and the risk-adjusted interest rate.

-2 An integrated model for optimal climate policy evaluation under risk
+2 Integrated assessment model for optimal climate policy evaluation under risk